lpsm-dev/personal-resume/README.md

 ## ➤ Description <a name = "description"></a>

-This project it's a simply CLI that resume my career.
+Are you an aspiring developer?
+Want to show off your coding skills.
+Then here is a CLI of your resume (or you can use it in any innovative way, as you want).
+This CLI is focused on my resume and skills.
+It has basics information and can be expanded.
 The idea it's display this information through the terminal using npx.

+### Options

+- About Me
+- Tech Skills
+- Projects
+- Contact Me

 ## ➤ Usage <a name = "usage"></a>